 On an annual and ongoing basis, the CRD monitors, reviews and adjusts its plans to ensure they stay relevant and evolve to reflect changes in the organization's strategic priorities as well as operating environment.

-For local services, the respective commissions review and recommend service plans and budgets through the Electoral Area Directors to the Board.
+Under direction provided by the Board, review and recommendation for approval for all local service budgets is delegated to the Electoral Areas Committee (EAC) including the review of Local Service Commission budgets.
 This process includes a significant amount of work undertaken by many appointed commissioners who volunteer their services in the Southern Gulf Islands, Salt Spring Island, and Juan de Fuca electoral areas.

-Commissions and committees receive input leading up to the preparation of service plans and budgets in the form of user statistics, customer satisfaction surveys, advisory body reports, annual operational reports and from a wide variety of public engagement activities.
+Commissions and committees receive input leading up to the preparation of all preliminary regional and sub-regional budgets in the form of user statistics, customer satisfaction surveys, advisory body reports, annual operational reports and from a wide variety of public engagement activities.
 Local and sub-regional commissions may also include rate payer representatives.

 Both the Capital Region Housing Corporation (CRHC) and Capital Regional Hospital District (CRHD) undertake a financial planning process concurrently with the CRD.
 Collectively, the financial planning process includes recommendations and direction from over 60 commissions and advisory committees as well as the Capital Regional Hospital District and Capital Region Housing Corporation Board, which are administered by the CRD.